NTU-ICG/multidrone-detection-tracking/README.md

 Yolov5s was chosen for this project.
 You can use the following Colab notebook to train on the drones dataset. <a href="https://colab.research.google.com/drive/1ruLEtq_tsy0xN2vebTKmnCOIAOwvgwcB?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

 Note that pretrained models for deepsort can be retrieved from [deepsort](https://github.com/ZQPei/deep_sort_pytorch).
-If you need to use your own model, refer to `For Other Custom Models` section.
+If you need to use your own model, refer to the `For Other Custom Models` section.
 You can also refer to [tensorrtx official readme](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5).

 The following is deepsort.onnx and deesort.engine files, you can find in baiduyun and [https://github.com/RichardoMrMu/yolov5-deepsort-tensorrt/releases/tag/yolosort](https://github.com/RichardoMrMu/yolov5-deepsort-tensorrt/releases/tag/yolosort)